Killing of Patrick Lyoya

-On April 4, 2022, Patrick Lyoya, a 26-year-old refugee from the Democratic Republic of the Congo, was fatally shot in the back of the head by Officer Christopher Schurr of the Grand Rapids Police Department during a scuffle between the two in Grand Rapids, Michigan, United States.
-After Lyoya began to flee the scene, Schurr attempted to detain him, firing a taser at Lyoya twice and missing both times, with a struggle ensuing between the individuals over the weapon.
-According to authorities, Lyoya had no weapons of his own in possession.
+On April 4, 2022, Patrick Lyoya, a 26-year-old resident of Grand Rapids, Michigan, United States, was fatally shot by Officer Christopher Schurr of the Grand Rapids Police Department during a scuffle between the two.
+After Lyoya began to flee the scene, Schurr attempted to detain him, and unsuccessfully fired a taser at Lyoya.
+Lyoya attempted to disarm Officer Schurr of the weapon and was successful in disarming him.
+Officer Schurr then discharged one round from his firearm into the back of Lyoya’s head.

-As news of the shooting and videos of the incident were released, public protests occurred to denounce the officer's actions, to demand the reform of the GRPD and for the recusal of the prosecutor handling the case due to alleged conflicts of interest.
+As news of the shooting and videos of the incident were released, public protests occurred to denounce the officer's actions, to demand the reform of the GRPD, and for the recusal of the prosecutor handling the case due to alleged conflicts of interest.
 Per protocol, investigations of the shooting were performed by a non-involved entity, with the Michigan State Police assuming responsibility.
 On June 9, 2022, Schurr was charged with second-degree murder, alleging that the death was intentional and not justified as self-defense, facing up to life in prison with the possibility of parole if convicted.
+Schurr's trial began on April 28, 2025.
+On May 8, 2025, the presiding judge declared a mistrial after the jury was unable to reach a verdict following four days of deliberations.
+On May 22, 2025, Kent County prosecutor Chris Becker announced that he would not retry Schurr.